MakeSchool-Tutorials/SquareBird-Clone-Swift5/P05-Generating-Obstacles/content.md

 > we will be implementing a way to generate the obstacles in a different way in the last part of the tutorial.
 >

+-

+>[info] The blocks might look a little off that will be fixed in the last part.

 # Summary

 we now have the object spawner working!
 This is the good but we can't control the player yet :(